Massipssa/Docs/cloud/aws/Network/vpc.md

 - One route table per VPC
 - Controls what's VPC router does with traffic leaving subnet

-## Subnet

-- Is a virtual firewall
-- ex: eu-west has 3 AZ => 3 subnets
-- By default, is private
-- A subnet is always assigned to one AZ

 ## Security group

 - We can add any **_allowing_** rules (open ports)
 - It's linked to instances
+- They are stateful
+- Default SG can't be deleted
+- You can assign up to five security groups to the instance

-## Network Access Control Lists (NACLs):**
+## Network Access Control Lists (NACLs)

 - Is an optional layer of security for VPC that acts as a firewall controlling traffic in and out of one or more subnets
 - It is used to block specific IP address or range of IP address
 - Can **_allow_** and **_deny_** rules